TheSouffleuringHatter/coding-challenge-souffleur/README.md

 within the application, preventing keyloggers or screen readers from detecting your interactions with the AI.

+**📑 Multi-Solution Analysis**: Provides up to 3 different solution approaches for each coding problem with descriptive tabs like "Hash Map Approach", "Two Pointers", "Sliding Window" — giving you multiple perspectives and learning opportunities.

 ## 🚀 Quick Start

 ### Prerequisites